How to Return Value in Excel If Cell Contains Text from List

 Final Output: Chips

-4. Use an INDEX MATCH Formula to Return Value If Cell Contains Specific Text
+Method 4 – Use an INDEX-MATCH Formula to Return a Value If a Cell Contains Specific Text

-Here, I have fetched the cell values from the LIST column where they matched with the Product and showed them to the Matched value from the List column.
+We have fetched the cell values from the LIST column where they matched with the Product and showed them in the result column.

 Apply the combination of MATCH & INDEX functions to Return Value If Cell Contains Text from List